Re:

 DESIGN BRIEF

-How can new forms of digital technology: Smart Permissions System, location and sensor technology, transform the way our public and private spaces are used in the city?
+How can new forms of digital technology: Open Permissions System, location and sensor technology, transform the way our public and private spaces are used in the city?

 Chat with Permission Bot

-What kind of information do we need to provide to activate new uses of urban space?
+What kind of identity, liability, incentive mechanisms do we need to design to enable decentralized governance of spatial assets?

-How can we use the smart permission system to unlock new flexible types of (rental) agreements and ensure diverse uses of space?
+How can a layered permission system co-designed with citizens, unlock flexible and diverse uses of space?

 Compliance and accountability